boostorg/hana/doc/tutorial.md

 approach would probably only comfort us into thinking we're efficient.
 Instead, we want hard data, and pretty charts to display it!

+@note
+Like for compile-time performance, we're forcing the evaluation of some Fusion algorithms that are normally lazy.
+Again, depending on the complexity of the computation, a lazy algorithm may cause substantially different code to be generated or a different design to be used, for better or worse.
+Keep this in mind when you look at these runtime benchmarks.
+If performance is absolutely critical to your application, you should profile _before_ and _after_ switching from Fusion to Hana.
+And let us know if Hana performs worse; we'll fix it!

 There are a couple of different aspects we will want to benchmark.
 First, we will obviously want to benchmark the execution time of the algorithms.
 Secondly, because of the by-value semantics used throughout the library, we